Cosmetic Dentist in Novi with Sweet(s) Advice

 Since Halloween is right around the corner, children and adults alike will feel obliged to indulge in candy a little more than usual.
 It’s tradition, right?
 Unfortunately, eating a large amount of candy in this short amount of time can hurt your teeth more severely than you know!
-In order to protect your smile, today your Dentist Novi MI will be discussing what all of these candies can do to your teeth and how to avoid harming them.
+In order to protect your smile, today your cosmetic dentist in Novi will be discussing what all of these candies can do to your teeth and how to avoid harming them.

 Because the consumption of candy is tenfold on Halloween, teeth are more vulnerable than ever.
 This time of year, parents are less strict on their children to let them enjoy this spooky, fun holiday, but having some restriction is important.
 It’s no secret that sugar is known to cause cavities, where much of the problems begin in children dental issues.
 When children (and adults) consume sugar, the sugar is turned into bacteria and lives in the crevices and spaces between your teeth.
 If it’s left there without being properly cleaned, no matter how long, your teeth are consistently being harmed.